🇦🇺 Australia

 Both the 482 and 186 pathways require sponsorship by an Australian employer.
 The employer must first register as a sponsor with the Department of Home Affairs, a process that involves demonstrating organisational legitimacy, financial stability, and compliance history.
 Sponsoring employers must provide evidence of their business structure, registration, tax records, and any previous visa sponsorship experience.

-For the 482 pathway, the employer must conduct labour market testing, advertising the position to Australian residents for a minimum period (typically 4 weeks) to demonstrate no suitable local candidate is available.
 The employer must also offer wages and conditions at least equal to the Australian market rate for the occupation—for entomologists, this is typically AUD 70,000+ depending on seniority and sector.

 For the 186 pathway, the employer nominates you directly without labour market testing (depending on the stream).
 The employer bears visa sponsorship costs and must commit to ongoing compliance reporting.
 Many employers value entomologists for roles in agricultural research, biosecurity, environmental consulting, and pest management services.
 Building a strong working relationship with your prospective sponsor is essential to a smooth nomination process.